csvn/ng-esm/README.md

 import ng from 'angular';
 ```

-It's also not uncommon to want to avoid duplicating magical angular module strings everywhere, which means we want to export the module name to avoid referring to it directly.
+It's also not uncommon to want to avoid duplicating magical AngularJS module strings everywhere, which means we want to export the module name to avoid referring to it directly.

 ```javascript
 export default angular